Business team looking at new email encryption solution in action

 11. Platform-As-A-Service

-Utilising the cloud to enable platform-as-a-service (PaaS) capabilities allows financial organisations to create customised and adaptable infrastructures, also referred to as banking-as-a-service (BaaS), with firms reporting that BaaS offers them operational cost savings of up to 50%.
+Utilising cloud technology for platform-as-a-service (PaaS) capabilities allows financial organisations to create flexible and adaptable infrastructures, known as banking-as-a-service (BaaS).

-The PaaS market is set to grow from $56.2 billion since 2020 to $163.3 billion by 2026, with 85% of banks stating that BaaS will be their primary area of growth.
+Banks report that BaaS can reduce operational costs by up to 50%.
+The PaaS market is expected to grow from $56.2 billion in 2020 to $163.3 billion by 2026, with 85% of banks identifying BaaS as their main area of growth.

-SolarisBank and Starling Bank are leading the way in this arena, with the latter opening its APIs to allow other financial services organisations and retailers to use their banking licences to create personalised financial products.
+SolarisBank and Starling Bank are leaders in this space, with Starling Bank allowing other financial services and retailers to use their banking licenses to create tailored financial products.

 "Platform-as-a-service (PaaS) allows an organisation to leverage key middleware services without having to deal with the complexities of individual hardware and software elements, increasing efficiency."